 Newspapers can cover the most current events on a topic or provide a historical perspective to an issue or event.
 These are not scholarly sources, but can be valuable for context.

-For a more detailed description, visit the Scholarly Journals, Trade Publications and Popular Magazines link, created by ProQuest, or watch this short tutorial: Scholarly v.
+For a more detailed description, watch this short tutorial: Scholarly v.
 Popular.

 In terms of books, publications are often considered scholarly when they have been published by a university press (Cambridge, Oxford, Harvard, etc.).